PITTSBURGH — “It was a weird game,” said Pekka Rinne, pretty much nailing it.

 Just think about that for a moment.

 Rinne, the Conn Smythe Trophy favorite heading into the series, only saw 11 shots the whole night.
 Four of them beat him, including one that bounced off his own defenseman to put the Preds down, 3-0, in the first period.

 Nashville eventually battled back to tie it at three, thanks to a couple of power-play snipes and an even-strength tally by Frederick Gaudreau.
 But Jake Guentzel‘s goal at 16:43 of the third, on a shot that broke the Penguins’ unfathomably long stretch without one, proved to be the winner.
 Minutes later, an empty-netter sealed it for the defending champs.

 “At the end of the day, my job is to make the save,” said Rinne, “and at the end of the game I’m disappointed I couldn’t help my team.
 We showed a lot of character.
 I thought that we played a great game.
 I think we have a lot of things that we can take away from this game, a lot of positives.”

-Captain Mike Fisher had no idea that his Preds had held the Penguins shotless for 37 minutes, a stretch that went from 19:43 of the first when Nick Bonino‘s one-handed pass bounced off Mattias Ekholm‘s pads into the net, all the way to Guentzel’s winner.
+Captain Mike Fisher had no idea that his Preds had held the Penguins shotless for 37 minutes, a stretch that went from 19:43 of the first, when Nick Bonino‘s one-handed pass was cleared by Rinne into Mattias Ekholm‘s pads and then into the net, all the way to Guentzel’s winner.